Gold with character – about alloys, color and carats

 18 karat – 75% pure gold

-Moreover, Dutch law prescribes that gold may only be called “gold” from 14 carats onward.
-Anything below that – such as 9kt, which is quite normal in Germany and England, among others – may not officially bear that name here.
-Funny to know that in countries where 18kt is the standard, 14kt is often seen as inferior.
+Moreover, Dutch law dictates that gold can only be called “gold” from 14 carats or more.
+Anything below that – such as 9kt, which is quite common in Germany and England, among other countries – may not officially bear that name here.
+Funny to note that in countries where 18kt is the standard, 14kt is actually seen as inferior.

 Why 14 karat is the standard in the Netherlands (and in my studio as well)